bcourter/bcourter.github.io/_posts/2025-01-20-agentic-engineering.md

 The path to this future builds on three generations of generative engineering software:

-1. Procedural Generation: Early automation such as [AutoLISP](https://en.m.wikipedia.org/wiki/AutoLISP) and [Pro/Engineer](https://www.ptc.com/en/products/creo) elevated geometry languages from low level modeling instructions to occasionally capturing true design intent, such business logic requires extensive programming or additional product layers like expert systems or configurators.
+1. Procedural Generation: While early automation such as [AutoLISP](https://en.m.wikipedia.org/wiki/AutoLISP) and [Pro/Engineer](https://www.ptc.com/en/products/creo) elevated geometry languages from low-level modeling instructions to occasionally capturing true design intent, such business logic requires extensive programming or additional product layers like expert systems or configurators.

 2. Topology Optimization: These tools synthesize geometry directly from engineering requirements and boundary conditions.
 While powerful for specific use cases like lightweighting parts, current systems require significant human effort to produce manufacture-ready designs.

 3. Machine Learning: Emerging ML approaches have shown promise in architectural applications like space planning and restoration.
 However, they've yet to achieve comparable success in mechanical engineering, where physical constraints and manufacturing requirements pose greater challenges.

-Each of these approaches will evolve into more sophisticated agents that proactively participate in the design process, as well as interfaces supporting such agents.
+Each of these approaches will evolve into more sophisticated agents that proactively participate in the design process as well as interfaces supporting such agents.
 But to understand how this transformation will actually unfold, we need to look beyond the Hollywood vision to the day-to-day realities of engineering work.

 ## Reality